korolev-d-l/phalcon-logger/README.md

 last - The last page in the set of records\
 total_pages - The number of pages\
 total_items - The number of items in the source data\

+### Testing
+First you need to re-generate base classes for test all suites:

+`vendor/bin/codecept build`

+Once the database is created and base clases re-generated, run the tests on a terminal:

+`vendor/bin/codecept run`

+or for detailed output:

+`vendor/bin/codecept run --debug`

 Requirements
 ------------